-Accurate DNS experiments are quite challenging.
-In addition to the requirements of modeling, the DNS system is large, distributed, and optimized.
-With millions of authoritative and recursive servers, it is hard to recreate a global DNS hierarchy in a controlled experiment.
+it is hard to recreate a global DNS hierarchy in a controlled experiment.
 A naive testbed would therefore require millions of separate servers, since protocol optimizations cause incorrect results when many zones are provided by one server.
-Prior DNS testbeds avoided these complexities, instead studying DNSSEC overhead in a piece of the tree [2] and query distribution of recursive servers [22].
+Prior DNS testbeds avoided these complexities, instead studying DNSSEC overhead in a piece of the tree [3] and query distribution of recursive servers [31].
 While effective for their specific topics, these approaches do not generalize to support changing protocols, large query rates, and diverse query sources across a many-level hierarchy.

-In this paper, we present LDplayer, a configurable, general-purpose DNS testbed that enables DNS experiments at scale in several dimensions: many zones, numerous levels of DNS hierarchy, large query rates, and diverse query sources.
-Our system provides a basis for DNS experimentation that can further lead to DNS evolution.
+In this paper, we present LDplayer, a configurable, general-purpose DNS experimental framework that enables DNS experiments at scale in several dimensions: many zones, numerous levels of DNS hierarchy, large query rates, and diverse query sources.
+Our system provides DNS researchers and operators a basis for DNS experimentation that can further lead to DNS evolution.

 Our first contribution is to show how LDplayer can scale to efficiently model a large DNS hierarchy and playback large traces (§2).
-LDplayer can can correctly emulate multiple independent levels of the DNS hierarchy on a single instance of DNS server, exploiting a combination of proxies and routing to circumvent optimizations that would otherwise distort results.
-Our insight is that a single server hosting many different zones reduces deployment cost; we combine proxies and controlled routing "pass" queries to the correct zone so that the server gives the correct answers from a set of different zones.
-To this framework we add a two-level query replay system where a single computer can accurately replay more than 87 k queries per second, twice as fast as typical query rates a DNS root letter.
-Multiple computers can generate traffic at $10-100 \times$ that rate.
+LDplayer can correctly emulate multiple independent levels of the DNS hierarchy on a single instance of DNS server, exploiting a combination of proxies and routing to circumvent optimizations that would otherwise distort results.
+Our insight is that a single server hosting many different zones reduces deployment cost; we combine proxies and controlled routing to "pass" queries to the correct zone so that the server gives the correct answers from a set of different zones.
+Emulating multiple zones on limited hardware is a DNS-specific technique that goes beyond the prior systems that replay general network traffic.
+To this framework we add a twolevel query replay system where a single computer can accurately replay more than 87 k queries per second, twice as fast as typical query rates a DNS root letter.
+Multiple computers can generate traffic in parallel with minimal coordination overhead, potentially scaling roughly linearly with compute power to much larger rates.

-Second, the power of controlled replay of traces is that we can modify the replay to explore "what if" questions in DNS evolution (§5).
+Second, the power of controlled replay of traces is that we can modify the replay to explore "what if" questions about possible future DNS evolution (§5), beyond just replaying existing traces (§4).
 We demonstrate this capability with two experiments.
-We explore how traffic volume changes if all DNS queries employ DNSSEC.
-We also use LDplayer to consider how server memory and client latency changes if all queries were TCP instead of UDP.
-Other potential applications include the study server hardware and software under denial-of-service attack, growth of the number or size of zones, or changes in hardware and software.
+We explore how traffic volume changes (increasing by 31%) if all DNS queries employ DNSSEC (§5.1).
+We also use LDplayer to consider how server memory and client latency changes if all queries were TCP and TLS instead of UDP.
+Other potential applications include the study of server hardware and software under denial-of-service attack, growth of the number or size of zones, or changes in hardware and software.
 All of these questions are important operational concerns today.
 While some have been answered through one-off studies and custom experiments or analysis, LDplayer allows evaluation of actual server software, providing greater confidence in the results.
-For example, relative to prior studies of DNS over TCP [24], our use of trace-replay provides strong statements about all aspects of server memory usage and discovers previously unknown discontinuities in client latency.
+For example, relative to prior studies of DNS over TCP [33], our use of trace-replay provides strong statements about all aspects of server memory (15 GB for TCP and 18 GB for TLS) and CPU usage with real-world implementation (§5.2), and discovers previously unknown discontinuities in client latency.